 Using the Planning Board

-To begin, select items from the Parking Lot or Roadmap that you want to evaluate.
+To begin, select items from the Parked section of the Table Layout or Roadmap that you want to evaluate.
 Filtering makes it easy to select individual items or an entire group of items to score.

 Next, you can decide to modify, add or delete columns in the Benefit and Cost Categories.
 They are customizable to suit your needs.